sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 	- Lady Joanna Findebear's dead body surrounded by 6 burnt out candles in a circle
 	- copious amount of blood underneath her

+Perception 23 How'd ppl react to Valencia scream?
+Grantham looks tired
-23 howd ppl react to valenca scream grantham tired' abbt looking at john with fascinatn very focsdn on that coorpsen attn quicklu returns to john molly looks shocked and like shes gonna go investigate
+Abbott looking at John with fascination very focused on that corpse: attn quickly returns to John Molly looks shocked and like she's gonna go investigate